-- 1. Eligibility Requirement A student must: - a.
-Have successfully completed at least 67 percent of all Schoolcraft College credit hours attempted or be a first-time student at Schoolcraft College, and
+1. Eligibility Requirements - A student must:

+- Have successfully completed at least 67% of all Schoolcraft College credit hours attempted or be a first-time student at Schoolcraft College, and - Have a cumulative Schoolcraft College grade point average of at least 2.00, and

-- b.
-Have a cumulative Schoolcraft College grade-point average of at least 2.00, and - c.
-Along with transfer credits, not have attempted more than 90 credit hours or 150 percent of the student's official Schoolcraft College academic program requirements.
+Along with transfer credits, not have attempted more than 90 credit hours or 150% of the student's official Schoolcraft College academic program requirements.